-Applications to the College of Adult Undergraduate Studies are completed on a rolling basis year-round.
-However, we encourage all students to apply and be accepted at least a month before the start of each semester, especially if they are planning to use financial aid.
+We strongly encourage transfer students to apply early to ensure the best selection of classes and to obtain financial aid.
+Applications are completed on a rolling basis year-round, however, we encourage all students to apply and be accepted at least a month before the start of each semester, especially if they plan to secure financial aid.

 The following information is assessed during the application review process:

-- Quality and strength of each student’s curriculum
+- Quality and strength of the student’s curriculum

 - Grades received in all college-level courses, especially those in the liberal arts, math and sciences

-- Writing skills as evidenced through a student essay or writing sample
+- Writing skills as evidenced through an essay or writing sample

-Transfer students applying to Notre Dame need to submit the following documents for consideration:
+Transfer students applying to Notre Dame are asked to submit the following documents for consideration:

 - Official college transcripts from all academic institutions previously attended

 Financial aid is available to all students.
-A Free Application for Federal Student Aid (FAFSA) is required to access these resources.
-All students should plan to file the FAFSA for consideration of assistance from the federal/state government, external companies/agencies and Notre Dame institutional need-based grants.
+A Free Application for Federal Student Aid (FAFSA) is required for consideration of assistance from the federal/state government, external companies/agencies and Notre Dame institutional need-based grants.